cisagov/Malcolm/sensor-iso/docs/Notes.md

 * Notes:
     - Zeek is installed to `/opt/zeek` in this configuration
     - `ninja` was used instead of `make` to reduce build times
-    - a [regression](https://github.com/zeek/zeek/pull/632) bug in Zeek 3.0.1 is patched inline in this installation of Zeek
     - `checkinstall` is used instead of `make install` to generate a Debian `.deb` package that can be installed and uninstalled with standard system package management utilities

 ## <a name="ZeekThirdParty"></a>Third party plugins